 The Snowdon Summit Visitor Centre, Hafod Eryri, has been sympathetically designed to complement the landscape and features spectacular panoramic windows giving travellers to unimpaired views across the mighty Snowdonia range and the Irish Sea.

 Weather conditions on Snowdon are very unpredictable and can change quickly.
 If weather conditions become severe and trains cannot proceed to the Summit they will terminate at Clogwyn Station (three quarter distance up Snowdon) or Rocky Valley (five eighths up Snowdon).
 A reduced fare is offered for such journeys.
 Coaches can drop off just 30 metres from the ticket office and there is coach parking in Llanberis.
 Groups have a free visit to the film theatre for a 13 minute presentation explaining the history of the railway.
-For group discounts see the website.
+Group discounts are offered.

 Refreshments are available at the Station Buffet, the Platform Grill and Hafod Eryri.
 A range of quality gifts can be purchased from the Copa Siop.
 The railway is accessible to wheelchair users with assistance.
 Advance notification is essential.